Low Covid vaccination coverage: PM to hold review meeting with DMs of over 40 districts | Politics

 - India

 Prime Minister Narendra Modi will hold a review meeting on November 3 with district magistrates of over 40 districts having low COVID-19 vaccination coverage, the PMO said on Sunday.
-The meeting will include districts with less than 50 per cent coverage of the first dose and low coverage of the second dose of the vaccine, it said.
+The meeting, which will be held via video conferencing, will include districts with less than 50 per cent coverage of the first dose and low coverage of the second dose of the vaccine, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)